ninoseki/mitaka/README.md

 ![eyecatch](./examples/eyecatch.png)

-Mitaka is an OSINT friendly browser extension which can:
+Mitaka is a browser extension for OSINT search which can:

-- Extract & refang IoC from a block of text
+- Extract & refang IoC from a selected block of text.
-  - E.g. `example[.]com` to `example.com`
+  - E.g. `example[.]com` to `example.com`, `test[at]example.com` to `test@example.com`, `hxxp://example.com` to `http://example.com`, etc.
-- Search / scan it on various engines
+- Search / scan it on various engines.
   - E.g. VirusTotal, urlscan.io, Censys, Shodan, etc.

 ## Features